-In the autumn of 1998, after a three-album run of Metallica, Load and Reload had seen them evolve from thrash metal’s greatest band to an arena rock behemoth, Metallica set about doing what they do best: blindsiding everyone with something completely unexpected.
+In the autumn of 1998, after a three-album run of the Black Album, Load and Reload had seen them evolve from thrash metal’s greatest band to an arena rock behemoth, Metallica set about doing what they do best: blindsiding everyone with something completely unexpected.
 “Metallica still needs to have fun,” Lars Ulrich told Billboard magazine that November.
 “We made three pretty serious albums in a row.
 It was time to do something different.”

 Released on November 23 of that year, that “something” turned out to be Garage Inc – a monstrous double-disc collection of covers of seminal rock and metal songs that had inspired the Four Horsemen over the years.
 While the second disc was a smorgasbord of B-sides from various Metallica releases across their career, the first was a brand new collection of fresh takes on timeless classics.
 We dissect that colossal first half – with a little help from some of the bands who inspired it.